 Sports are an important social institution.
 They promote identification and attachment to society while teaching values.
 Sports also promote a healthy society: an overwhelming amount of scientific evidence suggests that engaging in sports activities can prevent chronic diseases and keep people healthier.

 The Olympics promote sports in the host city and country.
 During the Olympics, athletes who are usually unknown are put in the spotlight, are widely recognized, and can even become national heroes.
 This can encourage local kids and athletes to follow their athletic dreams.
-Moreover, hosting the Olympics increases the importance of and participation in sports.
+Moreover, hosting the Olympics increases the importance of and participation in sports – not to mention new sports facilities being built (or old ones being renovated) that will remain after the Games for local use.
 The combination of these factors leaves a long-lasting positive impact on the host city.
 Therefore, hosting the Olympics contributes to a more sports-oriented and healthier society on a city and national level.

 It makes people happy